-The weather in the Himalayas can be unpredictable, so it’s important to be prepared for sudden changes in weather conditions.
+Weather in the Himalayas are unpredictable thus it’s important to prepare well enough for sudden changes in weather conditions.
 It’s a good idea to check the weather forecast regularly and to be flexible with your trekking plans.

 In general, trekking in the Himalayas during the winter months requires careful planning and preparation, including appropriate clothing, gear, and a reliable guide.
 It’s important to be aware of the weather and climate conditions and to plan your trek accordingly.

 The Best Winter Treks in Nepal season fact (mid-December / January / February)